CP1401/Practicals/prac_02/README.md

 ```

 ### 1. Discount Price
-Write a program that calculates the discounted price of an item given an original price and a fixed discount of 20%.
+**Write a complete Python program** that calculates the discounted price of an item given an original price and a fixed discount of 20%.
-Here is the algorithm done for you in pseudocode:
+Here is the algorithm already done for you in pseudocode:
 ```
 get original_price
 discount = original_price * 0.2